BIGJRA/BIGJRA.github.io/rejuv.md

 If you enter the Magnolia Library on the north side of town and pay $300 you can enter the back side of the library.
 By talking to the man in glasses you can use the shards hidden around the map for tutor moves.
-These aren’t very useful, but you can get them for your Pokémon if you want to.
+These aren’t very useful, but you can get them for your Pokemon if you want to.

 Library Move Tutor